A liturgical resource of the Catholic Archdiocese of Melbourne

 Opportunities for group discussion and personal prayer

-• At this early stage of the gospel, the disciples are hardly formed yet for the task they are given.
-Have you ever been given a job to do that set you on a ‘steep learning curve’?
-How did you feel?
+• At this early stage of the gospel, the disciples are hardly formed for the task they receive.
+Have you ever been given a job that set you on a ‘steep learning curve’?
+How did it make you feel?
 What was your response?
 How well did you achieve your task?
 Share your stories with others.

 • Offer the gift of hospitality to someone this week.
-Make them welcome and give something of ‘the peace of Christ’ to them.
-Reflect on how you yourself are enriched by this, as well as the recipient of your hospitality.
+Make them feel welcome and give something of ‘the peace of Christ’ to them.
+Reflect on how this enriches you yourself as well as the recipient of your hospitality.

 • Use the gospel acclamation as the basis of your prayer this week: